The CSU Social Science Research and Instructional Center

 - Workshops on use of these data, as well as on SPSS, SDA, GIS, and other topics as needed.
 Provided at no cost to CSU campuses.
 Other institutions: please contact us for more information.

-- The annual SSRIC Student Research Conference.
+- The annual SSRIC Social Science Student Symposium (S4).
 Open to undergraduate and graduate students at CSU and to students at community colleges.

 - Research and training opportunities through the Field Poll Faculty Fellowship and the ICPSR Summer Training Program.